 Comparison forms are, on average, the longest forms we track, with 36 inputs on average.
 This makes sense - they do all the things an application form would do, but need to contain at least as many inputs as every individual application form for that service - they need to collect all the information every different provider asks for.

-Registration forms in comparison contain 14 inputs, which is still a sizable amount.
+Registration forms in comparison contain 14 inputs, which is still a sizeable amount.
 Some online services may only require email and password, many of our forms are registration forms for legally regulated services, and will therefore also require other data such as date of birth.

 This data also may give you a sense of if your form is too long or short depending on its purpose - a 30 field Registration form for example would put you well outside the normal range.